 Our Psychology academic team here at The University of Law are dedicated to bringing their industry expertise into the classroom.
-All our professors and tutors have significant professional experience and qualifications and are committed to providing quality, inspiring education to drive your career forward.
-In addition to your subject tutors, you will also be assigned a personal tutor who is on hand to help guide you through the course.
+All our professors and lecturers have significant professional experience and qualifications and are committed to providing quality, inspiring education to drive your career forward.
+In addition to your subject lecturers, you will also be assigned a personal lecturer who is on hand to help guide you through the course.

 Prior to joining ULaw, Julie was a Reader and programme lead at The University of Bolton.
 Julie has experience in the design and delivery of psychology programmes.

 In addition to her leadership role at ULaw, Julie is co-editor of the Mental Health and Social Inclusion journal, on the Education Advisory Board for the British Journal of Guidance and Counselling and section editor for JMIR Mental Health.

 Julie’s research looks at how digital innovations can support mental health.
 Having published widely in peer-reviewed journals and book chapters, Julie has two recently published books:

 - A New App for Identity Structure Analysis and Professional Development.
 Passmore, G., & Prescott, J. (2022).
 Palgrave

 - Digital Innovations in Mental Health.
 London and Prescott, J. (2022).
 IGI Global.
 Hershey, Pennsylvania.

 Julie has published in the area of online counselling, VR, computer games and mobile apps.
 Her recent research is considering how AI can be utilised to support students teaching and learning as well as support mental health.
 For a full list of publications visit her profile on research gate.

 Joanne has taught Psychology at both undergraduate and postgraduate level and more recently she has led collaborative health professions courses.
 This involved teaching students who were pursuing health careers such as nursing, social work and occupational therapy.
 She has also mentored student teachers.